 Ben Locwin, PhD, MBA, Contract Operations Strategic Consultant, Valeocon; Former Senior Leadership Team member, Lonza BioPharma & Biogen

-Laureen Little, PhD, Principal Consultant, Quality Services; President, BEBPA
+Laureen Little, PhD, Principal Consultant, Quality Services and President, BEBPA

 Mike Long, PhD, MBB, Senior Director, Consulting Services, Valsource

-TS: Introduction to Analytical Method Development and Validation for Therapeutic Proteins
+TS7B: Introduction to Analytical Method Development and Validation for Therapeutic Proteins - Detailed Agenda

 This course is a panoramic review of analytical method development and validation for therapeutic proteins, including antibodies and enzymes.
 It starts with basic knowledge of work on therapeutic proteins: manufacturing of protein drugs, regulatory affair knowledge and protein chemistry.
 It then discusses fundamentals and practical aspects of commonly used analytical methods for proteins, including methods for structure elucidation, glycan characterization, biophysical characterization, potency measurement, purity and impurity analysis.
 The course concludes with the strategy and common practice in method validation and method transfer, including regulatory compliance at different stages of product development, application of DOE and QbD.